TZstatsADS/Spr2017-proj2-grp4/app/README.md

 The App directory contains the app files for the Shiny App (i.e., ui.r and server.r).

-In addition, you can also find our css script file named "style.css" inside folder "www"
+In addition, you can also find our css script file named "style.css" as well as other support pictures or files inside folder "www"

 Notes about how to use the app: